shipyardapp/Shipyard-Documentation/docs/reference/other-functions/duplication.md

 ## Definition

-Shipyard allows users to easily duplicate their Vessels, Fleets, Blueprints.
+Platform allows users to easily duplicate their Vessels, Fleets, Blueprints.
 This is commonly used to create slight variations or in lieu of built-in versioning.

 <Tabs
 defaultValue="vessel"